jtheriault/code-copter/README.md

 (and eventually source-loading) specifics out and focus on the engine that ties them all together.

+If there is an improvement you would like to make, or seen made, please:

-* check the issues, file it
+1. check the [existing issues](https://github.com/jtheriault/code-copter/issues), and file one if you don't find it
-* comment on the issue
+1. if there is some activity you would like to see on an issue, whether to endorse it or claim it, please leave a comment
-* pull request in a topic branch
+1. if you've addressed an issue, submit a pull request from a topic branch

 ### Plugins